MODEL RAILWAYS and tHE PEOPLE WHO INSPIRED THEM

 it, after re-gauging the wheels.
 This pair ran the grades

 just fine.
-I still have the combine and the two locomotives, all
+I still have the combine and two 0-4-0 locomotives, all

 of my working career, the railway disintegrated and was